DigiBP/Team-Watermelons/README.md

 * The customer does **not receive any confirmation** of receiving the request
 * **long reposonse time**.
 The customers might become impatient and feeling helpless when clarification is needed

-[Assessment 2: Processes are standard compliant and are reflecting conventions.
-Implementations realise the business processes and workflows are running 10%] <br>
-[Assessment 3: Human-centric interfaces are provided.
-Human tasks are managed.10%]<br>
-[Assessment 4: Service integration is running and orchestration is appropriate.
-Innovative service automation and/or iSaaS implementation.
-10%]<br>
-[Assessment 5: Appropriate, adequate, and innovative inclusion of automated decision making.
-10%]<br>
-[Assessment 6: apropriate data model and structured data available.
-10%]<br>
-[Assessment 7: logical structure and clarity of documentation.
-Graphical appearance of documentation.
-10%]<br>
-[Assessment 8: Artefacts are good quality and self-explanatory.
-Deployment and instantiation are running and available.
-Instantiation, solution and results are reproducible.
-10%]<br>

 # To-Be-process feedback system ❇️